 Over time, the membership grew, and to accommodate larger groups, the Sangha began to meet every Thursday at a local church, and then moved several times before settling at the Wat Buddhasothorn temple for a number of years.
 Senior Sangha members and visiting teachers offered Dharma talks and facilitated other activities.
 In 2009, the Sangha added Sunday evening practice opportunities for people who couldn’t attend on Thursdays.
 Additional activities (study groups, non-residential retreats, etc.) were organized at other locations.

-In 2014, the Sangha rented space at the Rosemont Center in the Martineztown neighborhood of Albuquerque.
-This allowed and encouraged a wider variety of activities at a central location.
-Thursday and Sunday evening gatherings, morning and afternoon meditation periods, weekend half-day sits, non-residential retreats, meetings, study groups, individual practice discussions, social gatherings, and individual practice meetings all occur at the Rosemont Center on a regular basis.
+In 2014, the sangha rented space at the Rosemont Center in the Martineztown neighborhood of Albuquerque.
+This move allowed and encouraged a wider variety of activities at a central location.
+Thursday and Sunday evening gatherings, morning and afternoon meditation periods, weekend half-day sits, non-residential retreats, meetings, study groups, individual practice discussions, social gatherings, and individual practice meetings all occurred at the Rosemont Center on a regular basis.

-In 2017, the organization’s name was changed to the Albuquerque Insight Meditation Center, Erin Treat was engaged to be our Guiding Teacher.
-Kathryn Turnipseed was named Senior Community Dharma Leader in 2018, and served in that position for one year.
+In 2017, the organization’s name was changed to Albuquerque Insight Meditation Center, Erin Treat was engaged to be the guiding teacher.
+Kathryn Turnipseed was named senior community dharma leader in 2018, and served in that position for one year.
 Valerie Roth served as the senior community dharma leader from 2018 to 2022.